Unidocs1/sphinx_repo_manager/content/docs/getting_started/integrations.md

 ### Service Factory

 The _ServiceFactory_ is a special class that manages the instances of each _Service_ class.
 It is a singleton class that can be accessed from anywhere in your application and provides a convenvient interface for retrieving _Service_ class instances for a given data model.

+### EntityWatchdog
+The _EntityWatchdog_ is a utility class that makes it easy to monitor changes to a particular data model that occur on the backend.
+It is implemented as a static class that allows for the binding of multiple callback functions associated with a given entity object.
+The watchdog will then listen to the backend for any changes to the data model and execute the callback function with the updated data.